KC-inDomus/zigbee2mqtt.io/docs/devices/VC-X01D.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Pairing

+Differently from what is written in the manual, the reset/pairing process is done pressing twice, fast, the reset buttom, then keeping pressed the same button.

 <!-- Notes END: Do not edit below this line -->

 ## OTA updates
 This device supports OTA updates, for more information see [OTA updates](../guide/usage/ota_updates.md).